pzingg/cargo_shipping/README.md

 Central concepts and patterns:

 1. Bounded contexts, like "CargoBookings" are implmented as Phoenix contexts.
-2. Aggregates are implemented as Ecto Schemas, and their states are saved in the PostgreSQL database.
+2. Aggregates and entities are implemented as Ecto Schemas, and their states are saved in the PostgreSQL database.
 3. Value objects are implemented as embbeded schemas within the aggregates.
 4. Domain events are published using the [EventBus](https://github.com/otobus/event_bus) library.
 5. Domain events are consumed asynchronously and can update aggregates.

+Module architecture:

+1. Uses Sasa Juric's [boundary](https://github.com/sasa1977/boundary) library to enforce interface and core layers.
+2. Uses Phoenix contexts for simple bounded-context operations.
+3. Uses Service modules (based on the dddsample) that coordinate complex operations.

 ## Route finding implementation